markatots/qMaruPL/README.md

 Find "1.===★number(1-4) of measures1★=======" field.
 And enter "2" instead of the default value 1.
 ![image_tutrial2_10](https://user-images.githubusercontent.com/95951577/146678079-c172285a-acd4-4565-aa29-f568553026bc.png)
 Thus, you can separate measures into some groups, by ruled lines.
+Both of the top header and the left header are drawn regardless of dimensions.
+You can just input the string.
+Instead, you need prepare a good number of measures as master itmes.
+This approach is a bit similar to M-OLAP's cube.
+MDX is good at finacial reports thanks to preset measures.

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Text align for measures label will be available.
 Arranging dimensions verticaly will be available.